 Searches for sequence motif instances on the genome.
 The search is performed using a PSSM (Position-Specific Scoring Matrix), which is a normalized/background-corrected version of a simple PFM (Position Frequency Matrix), which contains the frequency that each nucleotide happens in each position of the motif.
 Such structure (PSSM) is matched to every position within the regions of interest in the selected genome.
 This will generate a score for every position in which the PSSM was applied, which can be interpreted as the binding affinity of such cis-acting element to such positions.

 In order to define a cutoff in which to accept/reject motif instances based on the affinity score evaluated we use a False Positive Rate approach (FPR).
 In this criterion, the distribution of scores for a particular PSSM is estimated based on a dynamic programming algorithm.
 Then a cutoff can be established based on a user-selected p-value.
 Best results can be achieved with p-values between 10^(-5) to 10^(-3).

 Evaluate the enrichment of transcription factors in certain genomic regions.
 After performing motif matching of transcription factors in certain regions, we can evaluate which transcription factors are more likely to occur in those regions than in “background regions”.
-There are two types of test available:
+There are three types of test available:

 – A = number of input regions with at least 1 occurrence of that particular transcription factor.